gehpark/covid-state-data/README_original.md

 Numbers reflect the combined number of lab-confirmed and probable cases and deaths as reported by the state.

-* Illinois

-On June 8, Illinois started reporting probable cases and deaths in their data.
-We are including these cases and deaths in our total numbers for the state.

 * Louisiana

 The total cases number and total deaths number include only lab-confirmed cases and deaths.
 The state is reporting the deaths of probable Covid-19 cases separately from their total number of deaths statewide and in each parish, and we are including those deaths in our total number of deaths for the state.